damansingh98/CS532_SoftwareEngineering/README.md

 # CS532_SoftwareEngineering

-This repository features the At-Home Covid Test Device Project Documentation
+This repository features a three phase documentation of the At-Home Covid Test Device project.